peterthiemann/uniqueness/kindly/icfp20-rebuttal.md

 > Do you envision a similar discipline for your system where one might write, say, a doubly-linked list in regular GC'd ML, then assume an interface for it that exposes it as a resource?

-This pattern is indeed essential and was well demonstrated by Alms.
+This pattern is indeed essential and is well demonstrated by Alms.
-Affe already allow such patterns via subkinding and module type abstraction: a type can be defined as unrestricted and exposed as linear.
+Affe allows such patterns via subkinding and module type abstraction: a type can be defined as unrestricted and exposed as linear.

 Integrating "forced freeing" of such objects with the GC is more delicate